-3-3-4 A continuation of OPT 6845.
+A continuation of OPT 6845.
 Topics include: prismatic lenses; and surfacing, neutralization, layout, and edging of moderating advanced assignments including cataract, trifocal, prismatic, and other special lenses.

-6857 Ophthalmic Clinical Procedures 1 3-3-4
+6857 Ophthalmic Clinical Procedures 1

 Topics include: case history; visual acuity; refractive errors such as myopia, hyperopia, and astigmatism; retinoscopy; keratometry; and ophthalmometry.
-Prerequisites: OPT 6830.

-6867 Ophthalmic Clinical Procedures 2 3-3-4
+6867 Ophthalmic Clinical Procedures 2

-Topics include: low vision and low vision aids, autorefraction, ophthalmic surgical procedures, tonemetry, the visual field, testing binocular vision, and visual therapy techniques.
+Topics include: low vision and low vision aids, auto-refraction, ophthalmic surgical procedures, tonemetry, the visual field, testing binocular vision, and visual therapy techniques.

-6899 Ophthalmic Special Problems Var-Var-Var
+6899 Ophthalmic Special Problems

-Individual and independent study and special projects pertaining to the particular technology in which the student is enrolled.
+Individual and independent study and special projects pertaining to the particular program in which the student is enrolled.
 The study may deal with an idea or concept not usually covered by existing courses at the College or with a specific problem found in the industry in which the student is employed.
 Open to fourth and fifth term students by special arrangement with the instructor and program chair.
 Students receive grades of S or U for this course.
-Prerequisites: Program chair consent.

-Information Management OT
+OT Information Management

-1850 Introduction to Computer Applications 3 - 2 - 4An introductory course on computer concepts and theory, emphasizing business applications.
+1850 Introduction to Computer Applications

+An introductory course on computer concepts and theory, emphasizing business applications.
 Laboratory work includes operating PCs using Microsoft Word, PowerPoint, and Excel application software.
 Distance learning students must provide their own software.
 Prerequisites: OT 3007 or keyboarding skill level at 20 wpm.

-1852 Advanced Computer Applications 3-2-4
+1852 Advanced Computer Applications

-An advanced course on computer applications and techniques using Microsoft FrontPage, Publisher, and Outlook.
+A course on computer applications and techniques using Microsoft FrontPage, Access, and Outlook.
+May substitute for OT 1850 for students proficient in Excel, Word, and PowerPoint.
 Distance Learning students must provide their own software.
 Prerequisites: OT 3007 or a computer concept course in high school or college, keyboarding skill level at 20 wpm.

-1861 Electronic Spreadsheets (Lotus 1-2-3) 2-2-3 A course on Lotus 1-2-3 application software.
+1861 Electronic Spreadsheets (Lotus 1-2-3)

+A course on Lotus 1-2-3 application software.
 This software combines the benefits of an electronic spreadsheet, a graphics chart generator, and file manager in one integrated package.
 PC experience and keyboarding recommended.

 Prerequisites: DE 0024 or equivalent test score.

-1862 Advanced Electronic Spreadsheets 2-2-3
+1862 Advanced Electronic Spreadsheets

 A continuation of BUS 1861.
 Topics include: macros, command language, advanced data commands, advanced graph commands, transferring files, advanced functions, and Lotus add-ins.
+Prerequisites: OT 1861.

-1863 Electronic Spreadsheets (Excel) 2-2-3
+1863 Electronic Spreadsheets (Excel)

 A course on basic spreadsheet operations, commands, formula writing, functions, and graphing using Microsoft Excel.
 Prerequisites: DE 0024 or equivalent test scores.